MikeHopley/ftl-ships-strategy/index.md

 ## Mantis A

-Shields-3, shields-4, then look for a weapon.
-Don’t forget weapons-2 is 40 scrap; buying this lets you use the Small Bomb and Basic Laser together.
+Rush shields, then look for offence.
+Weapons-2 is 40 scrap; buying this lets you use the Small Bomb and Basic Laser together, and also gives you a damage buffer for the Small Bomb.
+This is a good early upgrade, but don’t let it prevent you buying a weapon or hacking.

 Mantis Pheromones is somewhat useful, but also fine to sell.
 Small Bomb is a great boarding support weapon, and can also disable enemy weapons.
 Use it liberally in sector 1 to reduce risk.

 Mind control can be a strong purchase on a two-tile boarding ship, especially early, as it enables the same early-game tactics as Lanius B.